setmy-info/setmy-info.github.io/src/site/markdown/aider.md

   --map-tokens 2048
 ```

-# ⚠️ Notes
+## Notes

-* Local models depend on your hardware
+* Local models depend on your hardware.
-* GPU recommended for best performance
+* GPU recommended for best performance.
-* Fully private, no API costs
+* Fully private, no API costs when using Ollama.

-# 🔌 Additional Model Integrations

-Aider supports multiple AI providers and can be configured to work with different models beyond Ollama.

----

 ## Supported Model Providers